gvwilson/sensibleadventures/bookster/bookster.md

 "They're from the East Pole," Thomas said as the buzzing points of light circled around him, fascinated by the shifting patterns on his jacket.
 "No, no, shoo.
 Shoo."
 He brushed them away.
-Togther, the little lights flew away into the night.
+Together, the little lights flew away into the night.
 "Aren't they marvelous?
 They're drawn to power like bees to nectar.
 If anyone's working magic up here tonight, these little darlings will find them."